tgornb/etax-receipt/README.md

 # Brainergy E-Tax Receipt System

 This project is an **e-tax invoice and e-receipt generation system** developed by Brainergy, based on the Django framework.
+This software is the core version of SmartTAX product.
 It is designed to comply with the ETDA (Electronic Transactions Development Agency) standards in Thailand for creating, managing, and exporting e-tax invoices and e-receipt documents.

 ## Features